oussamaZAAM/video-skipper/privacy-policy.md

 This extension does not communicate with any external servers or third-party services.

 Contact:
-If you have any questions about this privacy policy, please contact [].
+If you have any questions about this privacy policy, please contact: videoskipper69@gmail.com.

 Last updated: 04/20/2025